OWASP/www-project-cyber-controls-matrix/index.md

 Control relationships in the OCCM are directly mapped and viewable at the three separate levels of detail, resolving the fundamental issues of too-strict or too-loose mapping.
 Each individual control in the OCCM relates directly to other controls ("one-to-many"), instead of the common industry practice of grouping controls together ("many-to-many").
 This common practice results in a handshake problem, where every control in group "A" is mapped to every other control in group "B".

 For example, the group mapping "A1, A2, A3, A4, A5 -> B1, B2, B3, B4, B5" generates 25 total relationships!
-This results in manual analysis of 5 relationships per "A" control, some of which have little to no direct relevance.
+This results in manual analysis of 5 relationships per "A" control, some of which have little or no direct relevance.

 Using the OCCM, this example is greatly simplified and reduced via direct mapping...
 - High Level Mapping &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "A1 -> B1, B2, B3" &nbsp;&nbsp; \[3 general relationships]